Addressing human-wildlife conflict in East Africa

 Even though financial compensation schemes for farmers exist throughout East Africa, the process is often slow and only takes into account attacks carried out by the Big Five species.
 The lack of recognition for the economic loss of local farmers can easily trigger a feeling of resentment toward both wildlife and conservationists alike.

-“If you are able to provide some immediate relief to individuals affected, then most people won’t carry out retaliation attacks,” says Drew.
+“If you can provide some immediate relief to individuals affected, then most people won’t carry out retaliation attacks,” says Drew.
 “There has been lots of work done in India on tigers showing that if we, the greater conservation community, value people’s livelihood and try to address their concerns, we’re more likely to get a positive response.”

 In addition to retaliatory killings, the resentment building up in the communities can also make them turn a blind eye to poaching operations.